-7.1 The general objective of the subject The seminar aims to be, for the students who do not have English as main subject, a means of improving the English knowledge they had acquired in high school, in order to reach the level of language competence that would alow them to understand and produce accurate academic and scientific texts in English, and understand written or verbal texts on topics related to the field of engineering in general and the specialization they have chosen, in particular.
+· · · · · · · · · · · · · · · · · · · of the discipline (resulting from the grid of the specific competences acquired) 7.1 The The seminar aims to be, for the students who do not have English as main general subject, a means of improving the English knowledge they had acquired in high objective of school, in order to reach the level of language competence that would alow them the subject to understand and produce accurate academic and scientific texts in English, and understand written or verbal texts on topics related to the field of engineering in general and the specialization they have chosen, in particular.
 During the seminar, students are given the opportunity to produce written texts or to express themselves verbally, in English.
 In order to achieve these goals, the textbooks elaborated by the foreign languages team of the Department of Automated Systems Engineering and Management are used, as well as specialized books, published by well-known international publishing houses.
-7.2 Specific objectives • Acquiring field-related vocabulary in English and the completion of documents that are specific to the chosen field of study
+7.2 Specific Acquiring field-related vocabulary in English and the completion of objectives documents that are specific to the chosen field of study

 8.2 Seminar Teaching No. of hours/ methods Observations Chapter 1 Electric Light Sources.
 Incandescent lamps.
 Halogen Lamps.
 Vocabulary exercises and discussion.
 Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 2.
 Gerunds and Participles.
 Revision.
 Vocabulary and conversation exercises.
 Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 3 : Low-pressure and High-pressure Discharge Lamps.
 Revision and application exercises.
-Free exposure, with the presentation of the course with video projector, on the board or online lh
+Free exposure, with the presentation of the course with video projector, on the board or online 1h

 Chapter 4.
 Infinitives (Revision).
-Free exposure,

-with the

-presentation of

-the course with 1h

-on the board or
+Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 5.

-online

-omme

-Chapter 5.
 Electric Power Distribution Systems.
-The Electric Free exposure,

-Circuit.
-Induction Heating (Writing and rephrasing exercises) with the

-presentation of

-video projector 1 h

-on the board or

-online

-Chapter 6: Computer Games Today.
-Reading and vocabulary Free exposure,

-exercises. with the

-the course with

-video projector, 1h

-on the board or

-online

-Chanter 7.
-Changing the Structure of Information in a Souteness Froe exposure

-Chapter 7: Changing the Structure of Information in a Sentence: the Passive Voice with the

-the rassive voice. presentation of

-the course with 1h

-video projector, 111

-on the board or

-online

-Chapter 8: Electric Machines: Electric Motors, Electric Free exposure,

-Generators.
+The Electric Circuit.
+Induction Heating (Writing and rephrasing exercises) Free exposure, with the presentation of the course with video projector, on the board or online 1 h Chapter 6: Computer Games Today.
+Reading and vocabulary exercises.
+Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 7: Changing the Structure of Information in a Sentence: the Passive Voice.
+Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 8: Electric Machines: Electric Motors, Electric Generators.
 Transformers.
-Reading, Speaking. with the

-presentation of

-video projector 1h

-on the board or

-online

-F

-Chapter 9: Review of Conditional Sentences.
-Free exposure,

-presentation of

-the course with 1.1

-video projector, In

-on the board or

-online

-Chapter 10: Distribution Boards.
-(Listening and vocabulary Free exposure.

-exercises) with the

-presentation of

-the course with 1h

-video projector,

-online

-Chapter 11: The Subjunctive Mood.
-(Revision and exercises) Free exposure,

-with the

-the course with 1h

-video projector,

-on the board or

-online
+Reading, Speaking.
+Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 9: Review of Conditional Sentences.
+Free exposure, with the presentation of the course with video projector, on the board or online 1 h Chapter 10: Distribution Boards.
+(Listening and vocabulary exercises) Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 11: The Subjunctive Mood.
+(Revision and exercises) Free exposure, with the presentation of the course with video projector, on the board or online 1h

 Chapter 12: Considerations on Electric Power Conversion (Reading and conversation exrcises) Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 13: DC to DC Conversion.
 AC to DC Conversion.
 (Revision and exercises) Free exposure, with the presentation of the course with video projector, on the board or online 1h Chapter 14: The distribution of electricity.
 Lectura de text si exercitii de vocabular.
-Free exposure, with the presentation of the course with video projector, on the board or online lh
+Free exposure, with the presentation of the course with video projector, on the board or online 1h